Essential groupoid amenability and nuclearity of groupoid C*-algebras: Introduction

 There are two new key ideas that allow us to prove \cref{thm-intro}.
-The second of these ideas is the construction of certain \emph{Herz-Schur multipliers}, see \cref{prop:schur multiplier} below.
-However, these multipliers are rather technical, and would not fit in the introduction.
-Nevertheless, the first idea that allows us to prove \cref{thm-intro} is the realization that elements \(a \in \algalg{G}\), even though \emph{not} continuous as functions on \(G\), can be understood as continuous functions on the arrows of \(G\) that do not witness the non-Hausdorffness of \(G\).
+The first is the realization that elements \(a \in \algalg{G}\), even though \emph{not} continuous as functions on \(G\), can be understood as continuous functions on the arrows of \(G\) that do not witness the non-Hausdorffness of \(G\).
 In turn, this follows from the following proposition.